nanjizal/SpaghettiGraffiti2point5/README.md

-# cornerContourWebGLThickGradient
+2.5D Spaghetti Graffiti

-Test of drawing cornerContour with thick gradient.
+Simple example of using cornerContour with thick gradient, to make simple fun Spaghetti graphic.